Admission of Workforce Development and Career Readiness Students

-Any adult 18 years of age or older who is not enrolled in school may be admitted to a Continuing Education course.
+Any adult 18 years of age or older who is not enrolled in school may be admitted to a Workforce Development and Career Readiness course.
 In some circumstances, with the approval of the appropriate school officials, a high school dropout between 16 and 18 years of age may enroll in certain courses.

-Continuing Education students with a disablity who are interested in accomodations, please refer to COA's Disablity Support Services policy.
+Workforce Development and Career Readiness students with a disability who are interested in accommodations, please refer to COA's Disability Support Services policy.

 Admission of Minors (23 NCAC 2C.0305)